gertjanklein/copy-iris-items/doc/configuration.md

 This section specifies what should be done with the downloaded items.

-Directories specified here, which are not an absolut path, will be taken relative to the location of the configuration file.
+Directories specified here, which are not an absolute path, will be taken relative to the location of the configuration file.
 In addition, the literal string `{cfgname}` in a directory name will be replaced with the name of the configuration file (without `.toml` extension).
 It is